C0DK/blog_posts/clin3qqz9000009l5g8owh57c.md

     scope: Optional[SprintScope] = None
 ```

-And I suddenly I had a list of sprints:
+And suddenly I had a list of sprints:

 ```python
 sprints = [